 The pro-Islamic State (IS) hackers known as the Islamic Cyber Army (ICA) or “Elite Section of IS” have claimed defacements of websites and posted over 270,000 purported Twitter account login details as part of their hacking campaign, called “#WorldUnderHacks.”

-The Windsor University School of Medicine has been purportedly hacked by AnonSec, resulting in a leak of the personal details of over 6,000 students and $9.4M of student debt "deleted."
+AnonSec claimed hacking the Windsor University School of Medicine, releasing the personal details of over 6,000 students, and "deleting" $9.4M of student debt.

 An alleged Saudi hacking team “Hacker 511” purportedly targeted Xi’an International Studies University and released information about its databases on Pastebin.com.